 Begin to counter as soon as your opponent begins to attack.
 If you can throw the attack off-balance or cause it to over-extend, there is a good chance to strike.
 Do not wait until your opponent has finished and is already preparing to move again.
 This keeps you forever on the defensive, in which case your only hope of winning is by superior conditioning.

-In the early portions of a match, it’s common to see fighters testing each others’ responses with feints and changes in distance and tempo.
-Usually, this takes the pattern of: followed by .
+In the early portions of a match, it's common to see fighters testing each others' responses with feints and changes in distance and tempo.
+Usually, this takes the pattern of: [sudden move to see how you will react] followed by [wait and watch for your reaction (which is generally presumed to be defensive)].
 This is a golden opportunity to take the initiative away from your opponent and drive in with a decisive attack at precisely the moment he expect you to be flinching or retreating.
-Since he will be focussed on the “set up”, you will have a brief chance to move counter to his awareness.
+Since he will be focussed on the "set up", you will have a brief chance to move counter to his awareness.

 We also have in Taido a ton of techniques that simultaneously protect the body's vital areas and deliver strikes toward the opponent.
 Many sengi, most hengi and nengi, and even a few ungi and tengi can be used skillfully as counter techniques when begun during the opponent's attack.
 Taido's strategy to change the axis of the body works especially well when attempting to employ this opportunity.

 In a less "sport" environment, this approach still has combat application.
 In fact, I see this as a particularly good response to a sucker punch.
 The reason it's called a "sucker punch" is that your chances of seeing it coming are slim-to-nil.
 If you do see it, chances are it will be too late to avoid completely.
 It's a sneaky, underhanded tactic that has ended many fights before one party was even aware it had begun.